emoacht/Monitorian/docs/COMMANDS.md

 There are a few remarks:

- - If conditional commands are executed during a due time, the time commands specified for the due time will not be executed, and vice versa.
- - The brightness set by time commands will not invoke conditional commands.
+ - While conditional/time/key commands are executed, other conditional/time/key commands will not be executed.
+Thus, the brightness set by time commands will not invoke conditional commands.
  - Loading new time commands will replace all existing time commands, if any.

 #### JSON Sample